holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Secretary of a Circle is responsible for scheduling ***"Governance Meetings"*** to enact the Circle’s Governance Process.

 In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Circle Member of the Circle.

-The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.
+The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules.

 #### 3.3.1 Attendance